CrimsonManifesto/CrimsonManifesto/README.md

 - 🌱 I’m currently learning **Angular & MongoDB**
 - 🎯 Future Goals: **Dive deeper into full-stack development and mobile development**
-- 🎨 Outside of coding: **I enjoy reading tech blogs, books, drinking tea, cooking and playing piano**
+- 🎨 Outside of coding: **I enjoy reading tech blogs, books, traveling, cooking and playing piano**
 - 📫 How to reach me **cuonglinh.ng@gmail.com**
-- 💬 I'm available for DMs.

 ✨ I hope we can learn something from each other ✨
 <hr>